Hemantk1234/LGMVIP-Web-Task-01.github.io/README.md

 ## 👨‍💻 How to use this project

-Clone the project to your local machine or download the repo Nodejs / NPM must be installed on your PC.
+Clone the project to your local machine or download the repository.
+Nodejs / NPM must be installed on your PC.
 Open the project in your favorite IDE (VS Code, Sublime Text, Atom, etc)